DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###D

 #####Data
-Data is information in a form that can be processed by a computer.
-It is usually distinguished from a *computer program*, which is a set of instructions that a computer carries out.
-Data can be text or sets of figures on which a computer program operates.
+In the context of computing, data is information stored in a form that can be processed by computer software.

 #####Database
-A set of structured data from which one can select specific records or a collection of records, often in a computer-readable and -accessible format.
+A structured collection of data, often in a format that can be processed by a computer.

 #####Dataset
-A dataset (or data set) is a collection of data.
+A collection of data, often as part of a database.

 #####Decompress
 See **Compressed files**.

 #####Desktop Publishing (DTP)
-The practice of designing printed matter on a personal computer, often using software like Adobe InDesign or QuarkXPress.
+The practice of designing printed matter on a personal computer, often using software such as Adobe InDesign or QuarkXPress.

 #####Device
 In the context of mobile computing, an electronic handheld apparatus such as a smartphone, tablet, phablet, personal digital assistant (PDA) or portable gaming device (PlayStation Portable, Nintendo DS, PlayStation Vita).